Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Conclusions

-Taking into consideration that the charge transport in the given setup with the anisotropic molecular magnet can be manipulated by the uniaxial magnetic anisotropy of the molecular spin, and other parameters, the results of this study may be useful in the field of single-molecule electronics and spintronics.
+Taking into account that the charge transport in the given setup with the anisotropic magnetic molecule can be manipulated by the uniaxial magnetic anisotropy parameter of the molecular spin, and other parameters, the results of this study may be useful in the field of single-molecule electronics and spintronics.
 It might be useful for magnetic storage applications to study the charge- and spin-transport properties using a setup with a molecular spin modelled as a quantum object in the future.